Open-CAS/standalone-linux-io-tracer/README.md

 ## Documentation

-You can find the Markdown version of the man page for iotracer [here](https://github.com/Open-CAS/standalone-linux-io-tracer/blob/master/doc/man/MAN.md).
+You can find the Markdown version of the man page for iotrace [here](https://github.com/Open-CAS/standalone-linux-io-tracer/blob/master/doc/man/MAN.md).
 The man page is also installed during installation.

 <a id="source"></a>